TheNamesRay/PHP-Object-Relational-Mapper/README.markdown

 // check if everything went well echo $user->save() ?
 'Everything is okay' : 'Validation not passed';

-// you can also do validations with LOAD,
+// you can also do validations with UPDATE,
 // just add the load($key,$value,$columns) after $userModel = new Model('users')
 ```